ashtanmistal/Forest-Friends/README.md

 # Forest-Friends

 Detection, positioning, and classification of biological tree families from airborne LiDAR data using PointNet++ and mean shift clustering.

-**_This project is a work-in-progress_.**

 ___